 On this page...

-The Iowa Department of Education has a single priority of ensuring that all learners are Future Ready at all ages and stages of growth.
+The Iowa Department of Education (Department) has a single priority of ensuring that all learners are Future Ready at all ages and stages of growth.
 This expands our definition of Future Readiness and inclusion of all Department work to include preschool through 12th grade to prepare all learners for their future at every step of their educational journey.
 The Department has reorganized to support this work to ensure statewide sustainability.

 Teacher and Paraeducator Registered Apprenticeship Grants